eyvind/sega-adapter/README.md

 but the AB and XY buttons are swapped.

-The Mega Drive controller does not have shoulder buttons, so the Z and C buttons are used instead (the 8BitDo Retro Receiver maps Z and C to the shoulder buttons on the M30 controller).
+The Mega Drive controller does not have shoulder buttons, so the Z and C buttons are used instead.
+As noted above, the 8BitDo Retro Receiver maps Z and C to the shoulder buttons on the M30 controller.

 Finally, the Mode button stands in for SELECT.